tj-actions/release-tagger/README.md

 ## release-tagger

-Automatically manage action release tags by ensuring that major release is always up to date.
+Automatically manage action release by ensuring that major release is always up to date.

 ## Usage